merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 ## Standard usage

-As mentioned above, the standard usage of this workflow is meant to go through all the steps from raw reads to having a merged profile database (or databases) that are ready for binning.
+As mentioned above, the standard usage of this workflow is meant to go through all the steps from raw reads to having a merged profile database (or databases) ready for binning.

 All you need is a bunch of FASTQ files, and a `samples.txt` file.
 Here, we will go through a mock example with three small metagenomes.
-These metagenomes were made by choosing a small number of reads from three [HMP](https://www.hmpdacc.org/) metagenomes.
+These metagenomes were made by choosing a small number of reads from three [HMP](https://www.hmpdacc.org/) metagenomes (these reads were not chosen randomly, for more details, [ask Alon](mailto:alon.shaiber@gmail.com)).
 In your working directory you have the following `samples.txt` file, let's have a look:

 ```bash
 $ cat samples.txt